pktgen/Pktgen-DPDK/README.md

 hugeTLB support then you most likely need a newer kernel.
 ```
 # vi /etc/sysctl.conf
-Add to the bottom of the file:
+Add to the bottom of the file for 2M hugepages:
 vm.nr_hugepages=256
 ```
 If you need more or less hugeTLB pages then you can change the value to a